 A second drunk driving charge in Dallas, Texas carries significantly harsher consequences than a first-time DWI.
-When facing a second DWI charge in Texas, it is a good idea to seek legal help if you hope to avoid significant fines, jail time, and the long-term loss of your driver’s license.
+When facing a second DWI charge in Dallas, Texas, it is a good idea to seek legal help from one of our top rated Dallas DWI lawyers if you hope to avoid significant fines, jail time, and the long-term loss of your driver’s license.

 A second offense DWI lawyer in our Dallas firm can provide critical guidance, explaining your options and rights under the law.
-More importantly, we can collect evidence in defense of your rights and fight to get your life back as quickly as possible.
+More importantly, our Dallas criminal defense lawyers can collect evidence in defense of your rights and fight to get your life back as quickly as possible.

 What Are the Consequences for a Second Offense DWI?